 These free reading apps for kids make it a joy to get your children engaged in reading.
-I see how their captivating illustrations, graphics, and games draw beginning readers in, and let them interact with letters and books in ways that aren't possible with print on paper.
-Some include read-along stories, which are a fantastic tool to help kids develop fluency.
+I see how their captivating illustrations, graphics, and games draw beginning readers into a story.
+Children interact with letters, words, and illustrations in ways that aren't possible with print on paper.
+Some of the apps include read-along stories, which are a fantastic tool to help kids develop fluency.

-It's not to late for your child to become a Reading Superhero with Scholastic's Summer Reading Challenge 2016, with the opportunity to win prizes.
+Prepare for your children and students to become Reading Superheroes with Scholastic's Summer Reading Challenge 2017.
+Participants will have the opportunity to win prizes.